mojaloop/mojaloop/contribute.md

 In general, we are looking for example implementations and bug fixes, and project enhancements.

 ## Where do I get help?
-Join the [Mojaloop #General Channel](https://mojaloop-slack.herokuapp.com/) to connect with other developers.
+Join the [Mojaloop Slack Discussions](https://mojaloop-slack.herokuapp.com/) to connect with other developers.

 Also checkout the [FAQ](https://github.com/mojaloop/mojaloop/blob/master/FAQ.md)